dyxstat/ViralCC/README.md

 git clone https://github.com/dyxstat/ViralCC.git
 ```

-Once complete, you can enter the repository folder and then create a HiCBin environment using conda:
+Once complete, you can enter the repository folder and then create a ViralCC environment using conda:
 ```
 # Enter the ViralCC folder
 cd ViralCC